If a marketer says he or she can produce a content campaign guaranteed to go viral – run.

 Also, keep major events in mind and consider how they may impact your vertical.
 For example, a presidential election could mean fuller editorial calendars for any publication that typically adds a political slant to their content.

-To be fair, this is extremely rare.
+When it comes to current events, this can happen more often, leading to a piece to fail.
+In most instances, this occurrence is extremely rare.
 Ideas are typically complex enough (and often niche enough) that it’s very unlikely someone is working on the same project simultaneously.

 But it has happened before, and if it happens to you, see if there’s anything you can do with your content to give it a fresh angle.
 Maybe you can hold onto the idea and wait to update it with fresh data down the line.
 Or maybe the comments on the story that beat you to the punch can reveal what flaws readers found in the content, which can help inform your own piece.